South Carolina’s Suicide & Crisis Lifeline

 A Safe Space

-SC 988 Lifeline is a safe place to talk about suicide.
+The 988 Lifeline is a safe place to talk about suicide.
 Your safety is important to us.
 Together we will work through those suicidal thoughts, collaborate on a plan to keep you safe, and provide resources.

 {